Drinking water in the holiday destination is becoming scarce: Andalusia is threatened with "painful measures"

 Experts speak of the worst drought in Catalonia since records began in 1914.
 The plight is largely attributed to man-made causes by researchers climate change returned.

 The drought attracted tourists last summer.
-Catalonia’s authorities had to restrict access to the Sau reservoir north of Barcelona last summer because of the crowds wanting to see the otherwise submerged 11th-century church of Sant Romá.
+Catalonia’s authorities had to restrict access to the Sau reservoir north of Barcelona last summer because of the influx of people wanting to see the otherwise submerged 11th-century Church of Sant Romá.
 On the other hand, the drought in the Valdecañas reservoir, almost 200 kilometers south-west of Madrid, brought to light a mysterious structure – the “Spanish Stonehenge”. (ml)

 #Drinking #water #holiday #destination #scarce #Andalusia #threatened #painful #measures